-Colorado shooting victims: store staffers, cop, photographer
+Colorado shooting victims: Store staffers, cop, photographer

 Three were gunned down while putting in a day’s work at a Colorado supermarket.
 Another was a police officer who raced in to try to rescue them and others from the attack that left 10 dead.

-A picture of the victims of Monday’s shooting began to emerge as the suspect in the killings remained hospitalized Tuesday but was expected to be booked into jail on murder charges.
+A picture of Monday’s shooting victims has begun to emerge as the suspect in the killings waits behind bars for his first court appearance, set for Monday.

 Those who lost their lives at the King Soopers store in Boulder ranged from 20 years old to 65.
 They included a magazine photographer, a Medicare agent with a passion for theater and others going about their days at a busy shopping plaza.